SkynetLabs/skystandards/profile/README.md

 `something with storage`: Private file storage `skapp`: skapp.io specific developer and skapp data

+scope names MUST be valid HNS domains, because they link to their definition and description.

 ### Examples how Skapps can use this scopes

 SkyFeed could ask for `skyfeed` and `skysocial` to post content and modify the social graph